-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of certain reports from such accounting firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics: - · discussing our risk management policies; - · establishing procedures for the receipt and retention of accounting related complaints and concerns; - · reviewing and approving related party transactions, including transactions with affiliates of directors; - · meeting independently with our registered public accounting firm and management; and - preparing the audit committee report required by SEC rules that is included in the section of this proxy statement entitled "Report of the Audit Committee."
+- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of certain reports from such accounting firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics: - · discussing our risk management policies; - · establishing procedures for the receipt and retention of accounting related complaints and concerns; - · reviewing and approving related party transactions; - meeting independently with our registered public accounting firm and management; and - preparing the audit committee report required by SEC rules, which is included in the section of this proxy statement entitled "Accounting Matters Report of the Audit Committee."

-The current members of our audit committee are William S. Reardon, C.P.A. (chairman), Hans Mueller, Ph.D. and Alison Taunton-Rigby, Ph.D.
-Our board of directors has determined that all three current members of the audit committee are "audit committee financial experts" as defined in Item 407(d)(5) of Regulation S-K. During 2007, our audit committee held seven meetings in person or by teleconference.
+The current members of our audit committee are Mr. Reardon (Chairman), Mr. Hartley, Dr. Karr and Dr. Mueller.
+Dr. Taunton-Rigby served on the audit committee from January 2010 until June 2010.
+Mr. Hartley was appointed to the audit committee in June 2010 and Dr. Karr was appointed in January 2011.
+Our board of directors has determined that all four members of the audit committee are "audit committee financial experts" within the meaning of SEC rules and regulations.
+During 2010, our audit committee held seven meetings in person or by teleconference.